Fabio-A-Sa/Y2S1-LabTesteSoftware/GitCommands.md

 $ git clone remoteRepositoryLink                                # To download a remote repository, using GitHub
 $ git push origin branch_name                                   # To upload modifications at branch_name in remote repository
 $ git fetch                                                     # To download latest modifications in remote repository
-$ git pull                                                      # To download latest modifications in remote repository and merge them
+$ git pull                                                      # To download latest modifications in remote repository and merge
 $ git remote add origin git@github.com:remoteRepositoryLink     # Using a GitHub repository as reference
-$ git checkout --track origin/newBranch                         # To create a new branch which can be viewed in remote or local repository
+$ git checkout --track origin/newBranch                         # To create a new branch which can be viewed in remote or local
 $ git remote -v                                                 # To view all add remote repository
 ```